-Taxes aren’t due until April 15, so you might be tempted to wait until the last minute to file.
+Federal taxes are typically due on April 15 each year, and you might be tempted to wait until the last minute to file.
 But putting off filing your taxes may not be the best decision.
 Here are all the reasons why you shouldn’t procrastinate on this yearly chore.

 Something Might Come Up Closer to Tax Day

-“If you wait until the last minute, you’re risking that something will come up that will put you in a bind to make the deadline, like an unexpected illness or a project at work that demands your time,” said Stephen Henley, CPA, senior managing director and national tax practice leader at CBIZ MHM.
+“If you wait until the last minute, you’re risking that something will come up that will put you in a bind to make the deadline, like an unexpected illness or a project at work that demands your time,” said Stephen Henley, CPA, senior managing director at CBIZ MHM.
 “This just amplifies your stress level.”

 If You End Up Missing the Deadline, It Will Cost You